Postgraduate study

 Optional courses

-Edinburgh Futures Institute offers a wide portfolio of about 40-50 optional courses taught by academic staff from across many discipline areas including approximately six to eight courses on topics associated with your programme.
-The exact courses will vary from year to year – in 2023-24 the courses associated with your programme may include:
+Edinburgh Futures Institute offers a wide range of optional courses taught by academic staff from many different discipline areas, including those associated with your programme.
+The exact courses offered vary from year to year.
+Optional courses from across the EFI postgraduate portfolio cover a range of themes and topics, such as:

-• Critical perspectives on how new technologies are changing society
+• critical perspectives on how new technologies are changing society

-• Data, programming and research skills that advance the skills taught in the EFI shared core
+• data, programming and research skills that advance the skills taught in the EFI shared core

-• How new and rapidly changing technologies and data sources are transforming the future of democracy
+• how new and rapidly changing technologies and data sources are transforming the future of democracy

-• What the future of education might look like
+• what the future of education might look like

-• How narratives drive the way we understand the world
+• how narratives drive the way we understand the world

-• Current challenges and futures for the creative industries
+• current challenges and futures for the creative industries

 The project